-The Delaware State Monument is south of Gettysburg on Taneytown Road near the location of the old Cyclorama building.
+The State of Delaware Monument is south of Gettysburg on Taneytown Road near the location of the old Cyclorama building.
 (39.8161° N, 77.23247° W; map; Tour map: Taneytown Road) It was dedicated in 2000 by the Delaware Civil War Society on behalf of the citizens of Delaware.

 The granite monument was designed by W. Barksdale Maynard.
 It features a 5′ x 6′ bronze bas-relief depicting the 1st and 2nd Delaware counterattcking Pickett’s Charge that was created by sculptor Ron Tunison, who also created the statue of General Crawford, the Friend to Friend Masonic Memorial and the Women’s Memorial at Gettybsburg and the bas reliefs on the Irish Brigade monument at Antietam.

 From the front of the monument: